Face-off: Ice hockey

+Location

 Face-offs are typically conducted at designated places marked on the ice called face-off spots or dots.
 There are nine such spots: two in each attacking zone, two on each end of the neutral zone, and one in the centre of the rink.
 Face-offs did not always take place at the marked face-off spots.
 If a puck left the playing surface, for example, the face-off would take place wherever the puck was last played.
 On June 20, 2007, the NHL Board of Governors approved a change to NHL Rule 76.2, which governs face-off locations.
 The rule now requires that all face-offs take place at one of the nine face-off spots on the ice, regardless of what caused the stoppage of play.
 Rule 76.2 also dictates that, with some exceptions, a face-off following a penalty must occur at one of the two face-off dots of the offending team's end.